mbaseI/CodexCase/README.md

 - `npm test`: Launches the test runner.
 - `npm run build`: Builds the app for production to the `build` folder.

+## Node Version

+This project has been tested with the following versions of Node.js:

+- Node.js v20.12.2

+A Node.js version equal to or newer than the one listed above is required for the project to function properly.

 ## Dependencies

 ### React & Related Libraries